-O002 Physical Science Support Provides support in science and mathematics for students enrolled in PHYS 1204 Physical Science & Lab.
+- Physical Science Support Provides support in science and mathematics for students enrolled in PHYS 1204 Physical Science & Lab.
 Co-requisite: Students must be concurrently enrolled in PHYS 1204.
 This course is a pass/fail course with passing equaling a "C" or better.
-Prerequisite: MATH 0093 with a grade of PASS or an ACT score of 17 - 20.
-(F, S)

-- 1101 Physics for Healthcare Professions Lab Accompanies PHYS 1103 Physics for Healthcare Professions.
+Prerequisite: MATH 0093 with a grade of PASS or an ACT score of 17 20.
+(F, S) - 1101 Physics for Healthcare Professions Lab Accompanies PHYS 1103 Physics for Healthcare Professions.
 Credit for this lab course is contingent upon earlier or simultaneous completion of PHYS 1103.
 These two courses may be taken in lieu of PHYS 1104.
 (D) - 1103 Physics for Healthcare Professions Studies physical laws, principles and associated theories (mechanics, fluid dynamics, optics, electricity and sound): analyzes the principles of physics from the point of view of their application and relevance to medicine and to the human body.
 Prerequisite: MATH 1023 with a grade of "C" or better.
 (D) - 1104 Physics for Healthcare Professions & Lab Studies physical laws, principles and associated theories (mechanics, fluid dynamics, optics, electricity and sound); and analyzes the principles of physics from the point of view of their application and relevance to medicine and the human body.
 Lecture three hours per week, lab two hours per week.
 Prerequisite: MATH 1023 with a grade of "C" or better.
 (D) - Physical Science Lab Accompanies PHYS 1203 Physical Science.
 Prerequisite or Co-requisite: PHYS 1203 Physical Science (Credit for this course is contingent upon earlier or simultaneous completion of PHYS 1203.)
 PHYS 1201 and PHYS 1203 may be taken in lieu of PHYS 1204.
 (F, S) - 1203 Physical Science Develops modern concepts of matter and energy and how this development is related to the social order of which man is a part.
 (This course does not satisfy science certification for secondary school teachers.
 It is not accepted as a major requirement in a natural science field.
 However, elementary education majors must take this course or PHYS 1204 to meet state certification requirements.)
 Prerequisite: MATH 0143 with a passing grade or ACT Mathematics score of 19 or above.
 PHYS 1201 and PHYS 1203 may be taken in lieu of PHYS 1204.
 (F, S) - Physical Science & Lab Develops modern concepts of matter and energy and how this development is related to the social order of which man is a part.
 (This course does not satisfy science certification for secondary school teachers.
 It is not accepted as a major requirement in a natural science field.
 However, elementary education majors must take this course to meet state certification requirements.)
 Lecture three hours, lab two hours per week.
 Prerequisite: MATH 0143 with a passing grade or ACT Mathematics score of 19 or above.
-(F, S) ACTS: PHSC 1004 - 2051 General Physics I Lab Accompanies PHYS 2053 General Physics I. Credit for this lab course is contingent upon earlier or simultaneous completion of PHYS 2053.
+(F, S) ACTS: PHSC 1004 - 2034 University Physics I & Lab Introduction to the principles of mechanics, wave motion, temperature and heat, with calculus.
+Lecture three hours per week, lab two hours per week.
+Prerequisite or co-requisite: MATH 2204.
+(D) ACTS: PHYS 2034 - 2044 University Physics II & Lab Continuation of PHYS 2034.
+Topics covered include electricity, magnetism, light and geometric optics.
+Lecture three hours per week, lab two hours per week.
+Prerequisite: PHYS 2034.
+Prerequisite or co-requisite: MATH 2214.
+(D) ACTS: PHYS 2044 - 2051 General Physics I Lab Accompanies PHYS 2053 General Physics I. Credit for this lab course is contingent upon earlier or simultaneous completion of PHYS 2053.
 These two courses may be taken in lieu of PHYS 2054.
-(D) - 2053 General Physics I Examines the essentials of mechanics, heat and sound.
-Prerequisite: MATH 1023 with a grade of "C" or better.
-(D) - 2054 General Physics I & Lab Examines the essentials of mechanics, heat, and sound.
-Lecture three hours per week, lab two hours per week.
-Prerequisite: MATH 1023 with a grade of "C" or better.
-(D) ACTS: PHYS 2014 - 2061 General Physics II Lab Accompanies PHYS 2063 General Physics II.
-Credit for this lab course is contingent upon earlier or simultaneous completion of PHYS 2063.
-These two courses may be taken in lieu of PHYS 2064.
-(D) - General Physics II Studies electricity, magnetism, light and modern physics.
-Prerequisite: PHYS 2054 with a grade of "C" or better.
 (D)